 So lets talk about the structure of this stitch.
 The main part is centered around puff stitches—we will alternate those with chain spaces for a neat effect!
 In between the section of puff stitches, there are small sections of single crochet and tiny chain spaces.

-Overall, you it’s easy and fun to make!
+Overall, it’s easy and fun to make!
 Also, If you’re new to the puff stitch, don’t worry.
-I have created a video that shows you specifically how to make the puff stitch within the context of the Pinecone Stitch.
-Make sure to view that farther down in this post!
+I have a tutorial right here that you can check out (it’s not hard to make!)

 Want to get rid of the ads?
 This stitch pattern is available as apart of a PDF bundle with 3 OTHER stitch patterns—all my October stitches!
 From this PDF, you can easily print out the patterns, or view it without ads.